 Note: The process for adding classes to agent nodes in the console is the same on both Windows and *nix operating systems.

-On the Rules tab, in the Certname field, enter the name of the PE-managed node you want to add to this group, and then click Pin node.
+On the Rules tab, in the Certname field, enter the name of the managed node you want to add to this group, and click Pin node.

 Repeat this step for any additional nodes you want to add.

 Note: Pinning a node adds the node to the group regardless of any rules specified for a node group.
 A pinned node remains in the node group until you manually remove it.
 Adding nodes dynamically describes how to use rules to add nodes to a node group.

 Adding the class to the group and then running Puppet configures the group to use that class.